 Please read and reflect on the Scripture passages and meditations associated with the previous week’s theme — and the next week’s theme, if you get ahead.

 Before Session 2

-Here is a pdf version of the presentation “Urgency and Solutions” from Session 1.
+Here is a pdf version of the presentation “Urgency, Solutions, and Hope” from Session 1.

 You might also like this brief National Geographic climate science primer: Causes and Effects of Climate Change

 Pope Francis’s beautiful and moving 2015 encyclical Laudato Si concerns faith responses to the climate crisis.
 On this page you can find a link to the entire text as well as excerpts from chapters 1 and 2.